Tajikistan travel guide

 A list of incidents and accidents in Tajikistan can be found on the website of the Aviation Safety network.

-It is now close to 20 years since the Tajik civil war ended.
+It is now 20 years since the Tajik civil war ended.
 The political situation is generally stable, but you should remain vigilant in public places and be alert to any security announcements by the Tajik authorities.

 You should avoid any demonstrations or large gatherings of people.